rixx/ramble/ideas.md

 - Enemies are good, actually [TOI]
 - David is right that parts of Tennis suck, but there are super good parts in it, too, and they boil down to "trust yourself / your emotions / your body, let go and do stuff" https://notebook.drmaciver.com/posts/2020-05-27-07:21.html
+- if failure is not an option, failure is mandatory https://twitter.com/DRMacIver/status/1266704808150470657